Snow Days is back, and it’s bigger than ever

 CELEBRATE SNOW

-While party goers can enjoy pub crawls, concerts and more at Snow Days (read about that in tomorrow's Vail Daily), families visiting Vail on Thursday can take in an atmosphere once reserved only for New Year's Eve — Vail's torchlight ski down and fireworks display.
+While partygoers can enjoy pub crawls, concerts and more at Snow Days (read about that in the Thursday, Dec.
+13, edition of the Vail Daily), families visiting Vail on Thursday can take in an atmosphere once reserved only for New Year's Eve — Vail's torchlight ski down and fireworks display.

 The Ute Indians will also provide a nice cultural experience.